Coal mining: New Zealand

-Coal mining in New Zealand produced almost 4 million tonnes of coal in 2014, of which 44% was exported.
-In 2016, production was down to 2,834,956 tonnes.

 Poland

 Russia

 Russia ranked as the fifth largest coal producing country in 2010, with a total production of 316.9 Mt.
 Russia has the world's second largest coal reserves.
+Although Russian oil and gas exports get a lot more attention, Russia is the world's third largest coal exporter and these exports are an important source of foreign revenue and are important for the coal mining communities.
 Russia and Norway share the coal resources of the Arctic archipelago of Svalbard, under the Svalbard Treaty.

 Spain

 Spain was ranked as the 30th coal producing country in the world in 2010.
 The coal miners of Spain were active in the Spanish Civil War on the Republican side.
 In October 1934, in Asturias, union miners and others suffered a fifteen-day siege in Oviedo and Gijon.
 There is a museum dedicated to coal mining in the region of Catalonia, called Cercs Mine Museum.

 In October 2018, the Sánchez government and Spanish Labour unions settled an agreement to close ten Spanish coal mines at the end of 2018.
 The government pre-engaged to spend 250 million Euro to pay for early retirements, occupational retraining and structural change.
 In 2018, about 2,3 per cent of the electric energy produced in Spain was produced in coal-burning power plants.